-Don Knabe Supervisor, Fourth District
+Janice Hahn Supervisor, Fourth District

-Michael D. Antonovich Supervisor, Fifth District Editor's Note:
+Kathryn Barger Supervisor, Fifth District

+Editor's Note:

-For the year 2015, Dr. Mark Fajardo was the Chief Medical Examiner-Coroner for the Los Angeles County Department of Medical Examiner-Coroner.
+In 2016, Dr. Mark Fajardo was the Chief Medical Examiner-Coroner for the Los Angeles County Department of Medical Examiner-Coroner until April 15.
+Dr. Lakshmanan Sathyavagiswaran held the position of Interim Chief Medical Examiner-Coroner for the Department for the remainder of the 2016 calendar year.